Bird Is Free

 Bird Is Free is an album by Charlie Parker that documents a concert given at Rockland Palace, New York City, on 26 September 1952.
+In 1997, Jazz Classics released a more complete documentation of the concert with improved recording quality, Live at Rockland Palace.

 Reception

 The DownBeat reviewer, Leonard Feather, identified limitations of the audio quality, and added: "When Parker begins to play, however, you will forget all about distractions. ...
 There is brilliant, boiling, poetic Bird in a variety of attitudes here."
 The AllMusic review concluded: "Throughout, Parker plays with inimitable style and good humor and his quartet, featuring the great drummer Max Roach, swings effortlessly".